Lucky You (novel): Plot summary

 Bode and Chub steal a motorboat and plan to make a refuge on Pearl Key, a small island in Florida Bay.
 However, because of their inept navigational skills, Tom and JoLayne easily follow them in a boat of their own.
-As Tom predicted, tension over Amber's presence—coupled with Shiner's belated realization that Bode and Chub never intended to share the jackpot with him—eventually causes the three men to fall out arguing, allowing Tom and JoLayne to ambush and disarm them.
+As Tom predicted, tension over Amber's presence—coupled with Shiner's belated realization that Bode and Chub never intended to share the jackpot with him—eventually causes the three men to argue, allowing Tom and JoLayne to ambush and disarm them.
 Chub is interrupted in his attempt to rape Amber by a shotgun wound to his shoulder, while Bode is knocked unconscious and tied up, allowing JoLayne to remove a lottery ticket from his wallet.
-Krome sends Amber and Shiner back to the mainland in the thugs' boat, with Amber armed with Chub's revolver to make sure Shiner behaves.
+Tom sends Amber and Shiner back to the mainland in the thugs' boat, with Amber armed with Chub's revolver to make sure Shiner behaves.

-Bode loosens his bonds and tries to escape the island in the only remaining boat.
-While wrestling with Tom in the shallows, Bode inadvertently kicks a napping stingray, which pierces his femoral artery with its barb.
-JoLayne does her best to treat Chub's gunshot wound, but can do nothing to save Bode, who dies cursing his own rotten luck.
+Bode loosens his bonds and tries to escape in the only remaining boat.
+While wrestling with Tom in the shallows, he inadvertently kicks a napping stingray and his femoral artery is pierced.
+JoLayne does her best to treat Chub's gunshot wound, but can do nothing to save Bode.
 Tom and JoLayne depart the island in the remaining boat, leaving Chub behind with some meager supplies.
-They collect JoLayne's first lottery payout in Tallahassee, and return to Grange in time to bid against the mob-controlled union for Simmons Wood.
-At first, Bernard Squires, the union's representative, is ready and willing to outbid JoLayne, but Moffitt drops by and threatens to put him and his real employer in the newspapers.
+They collect JoLayne's first lottery payout in Tallahassee and return to her hometown in time to bid against the mob-controlled union for Simmons Wood.
+At first, Bernard Squires, the union's representative, willing to outbid JoLayne, but Moffitt threatens to put him and his real employer in the newspapers.
 Squires withdraws from the negotiations and flees to South America with $250,000 in cash from the union.

-While Shiner is driving her home, Amber is surprised to discover the other winning lottery ticket (the one originally belonging to JoLayne) hidden in an empty chamber of Chub's revolver.
+While Shiner is driving her home, Amber is surprised to discover the other winning ticket (the one originally belonging to JoLayne) hidden in an empty chamber of Chub's revolver.
 With Shiner's reluctant agreement, she decides to return the ticket to JoLayne.
 The crowning irony of the novel is that, throughout the story, Bode and Chub are the only ones who know that they are the rightful owners of the second winning ticket; the other characters act from the belief that there is only one winning ticket in their possession, which eventually results in both tickets winding up with JoLayne.

-A chance meeting at the newspaper office brings Katie and Mary Andrea into contact, and they go to Grange to say their goodbyes to Tom.
+A chance meeting at the newspaper office brings Katie and Mary Andrea into contact, and they say their goodbyes to Tom.
 Katie informs on her husband to the police, leading to his arrest for felony murder.
-Chub, unable to attract the attention of passing boats or aircraft, eventually dies of thirst and starvation on Pearl Key.
-Tom and JoLayne, now a couple, and the holders of both winning lotto tickets, decide to make their home near Simmons Wood, now safe from development.
+Chub, unable to attract the attention of passing boats or aircraft, eventually dies on Pearl Key.
+Tom and JoLayne, now a couple and the holders of both winning lotto tickets, decide to make their home near Simmons Wood, now safe from development.